ritikaradh/FashionSpy/README.md

 # Fashion Spy

 ## About
-"Fashion Spy- Your Daily Fashion Bits!" is a GenAI feature aimed for Fashion Ecommerce Platform in India.
-It was developed as prototype in phase 2 of Myntra HackerRamp 2024.
+Fashion Spy- Your Daily Fashion Bits! is a GenAI feature designed specifically for India's Fashion Ecommerce Platform like Myntra.
+It was first prototyped during phase 2 of Myntra HackerRamp 2024.

 ![alt text](FashionSpy.png)